-3. Carry-Forward Adjustments of Allocated Central Service Costs

-Allocated central service costs are usually negotiated and approved for a future fiscal year on a "fixed with carry-forward" basis.
-Under this procedure, the fixed amounts for the future year covered by agreement are not subject to adjustment for that year.
-However, when the actual costs of the year involved become known, the differences between the fixed amounts previously approved and the actual costs will be carried forward and used as an adjustment to the fixed amounts established for a later year.
+3. Carry-Forward Adjustments of Allocated Central Service Costs involved become known, the differences between the fixed amounts previously approved and the actual costs will be carried forward and used as an adjustment to the fixed amounts established for a later year.
 This "carry-forward" procedure applies to all central services whose costs were fixed in the approved plan.
 However, a carry-forward adjustment is not permitted, for a central service activity that was not included in the approved plan, or for unallowable costs that must be reimbursed immediately.